Q: Where do you work?

 You will need to check with your health insurer before seeking therapy as not all health plans cover psychological therapies.
 Your employer might also fund your therapy.

 I am registered with the following healthcare insurance companies: BUPA, Aviva, Axa PPP, Cigna, Pru Health, Simply Health and WPA.
+Please note that you will be personally liable to pay any excesses or shortfalls in your treatment which are not covered by your policy.

 Q: I'm not sure if my problem is suitable for therapy...